Coleman–Liau index: Formula

 The Coleman–Liau index is calculated with the following formula:

 L is the average number of letters per 100 words and S is the average number of sentences per 100 words.

+Note that the multiplication operator is often omitted (as is common practice in mathematical formulas when it is clear that multiplication is implied).

-As an example, we shall use the abstract from Coleman and Liau's original 1975 paper introducing the index:
+As an example, consider the abstract from Coleman and Liau's original 1975 paper introducing the index:

 Existing computer programs that measure readability are based largely upon subroutines which estimate number of syllables, usually by counting vowels.
 The shortcoming in estimating syllables is that it necessitates keypunching the prose into the computer.
 There is no need to estimate syllables since word length in letters is a better predictor of readability than word length in syllables.
 Therefore, a new readability formula was computed that has for its predictors letters per 100 words and sentences per 100 words.
 Both predictors can be counted by an optical scanning device, and thus the formula makes it economically feasible for an organization such as the U.S. Office of Education to calibrate the readability of all textbooks for the public school system.

 The abstract contains 5 sentences, 119 words, and 639 letters or digits; L is 537 and S is 4.20 obtained by the formulas: